yiisoft/yii2/README.md

 The framework is Open Source [powered by excellent community](https://github.com/yiisoft/yii2/graphs/contributors).

-You may join them and:
+You may join us and:

 - [Report an issue](docs/internals/report-an-issue.md)
 - [Translate documentation or messages](docs/internals/translation-workflow.md)